MACH2Simulations/QuackBot_Docs/QuackAPI_Docs/content/Whoops/_index.md

 I have yet to have a ticket marked "Urgent" that was.

 "Script doesn't work", yes it does, you just gave it bad data.

+Dear Developers, for the love of all that's holy, give me a proper error message.

 ***RTFM***

 ---

-## 8 AM Server updates

 [When WSUS Goes Wrong](../../whoops/8amserver/), a story of servers updating at 8AM Monday Morning.

-### USB File Server Deletion  (Wombel)

 [NO Backups, No Files](../../whoops/usbserver/) A Story of a USB Stick, and a server being deleted.

-Stories TODO
+### Stories TODO

 Chokeing the HeadOA